 Formal education and even family upbringing in the West are fixated on installing a unique historical identity.
 This is especially true in the US, where there are thousands of historical societies specializing in all sorts of local histories.
 These are highly respected as civic organizations and receive massive amounts of public funding and tax exemption.
 Not only are the Founding Fathers in every child’s curriculum; the flag is venerated almost as if it were a deity, and there are formal rules on the proper way to fold and carry it.
 Of course, the dharma civilizations too have historical records, and Indians have a long tradition of historical memory – though the dharma is not contingent upon history.
 [2.
 Ronald Inden wrote a book to illustrate that Indian history can be accurately discovered in reliable records.
 (Inden, Walters and Ali, Querying the Medieval: Texts and the History of Practices in South Asia, 2000)] The West, aware that literal history is not emphasized in dharmic cultures, continues to insist that the stories of India are entirely mythical with no historical substrate.
 For example, although the existence of the River Sarasvati – mentioned so prominently in the Vedas – is now established on the basis of satellite imagery and modern geology, and Lord Krishna’s city of Dvaraka has been discovered off the coast of Gujarat, the traditional accounts of India remain classified as myths in Western scholarship.
 [10.
 In contrast to the approach to Indian antiquity, the West has a well-established discipline of biblical archaeology in the academy, and in the popular imagination, history is propagated in such places as the History Channel on television.
 For decades, serious scholarship has been seeking physical evidence to match biblical references.
 In the West, this endeavour is highly respected, whereas in India comparable efforts tend to get dismissed as chauvinism.]
 It is important to note that, while these discoveries are of some anthropological value, dharmic spiritual practices do not rely on them.

 In dharmic civilizations, accounts of the past are not made through either myth or history exclusively.
 Rather, these categories are replaced by itihasa, which combines ‘purakalpa’ (past narrative) with words of advice regarding all aspects of life.
 Truth and not mere history is the concern of itihasa.
 Itihasa, together with the narrative texts known as the Puranas, combine history and myth, and their multiple perspectives make them more open than history.
 Truth is not dependent on history; rather, history is a manifestation of it.
 The dharmic relation between history and myth is thus not at all comparable to the Western relation between truth and fiction.
 Parables abound in dharmic scriptures, too, but these inspire by the lessons they teach and not by claims of being the exact records of historical events.
 Hindus participating in rituals in temples do, for the most part, follow a received and codified tradition, and a minority might believe in the narratives they celebrate as literally having happened.
 Most Hindus tend to view the historical events in their traditions in a fluid manner.
 History after all recurs in endless time cycles.
 However, Hindus recognize that history can be valuable to beginners on the spiritual journey (i.e., as a stage which they will, in time, supersede).
 The dharma practitioner who studies itihasa explicitly aspires to bring about a change within, emphasizing the virtues illustrated in the narratives and not the historical facts.
 Lord Rama and Lord Krishna are embodiments of bhavas (attitudes), and their historical significance is superseded by the values they convey.
 Sri Aurobindo explains the everpresent nature of the Indian narratives, which should not be seen as events in the past in physical space-time:

 The Lila of the Gopis seems to be conceived as something which is always going on in a divine Gokul and which projected itself in an earthly Brindavan and can always be realized and its meaning made actual in the soul.
 [11.
 Sri Aurobindo, Letters on Yoga, 1970: 425–27.]

 Yet Sri Aurobindo is convinced of the historicity of Krishna, while making clear that nothing is contingent on that historicity.
 Sri Aurobindo wrote on the historicity of Krishna and Jesus as follows:

 Itihasa is also fundamentally pluralistic: there are usually a variety of versions.
 A remodelled account or a new version of a narrative does not nullify all others.
 There is no burning of old books to erase past versions.
 What gets rejected is simply ignored, possibly to be revived or revisited at a later time when it might again become contextually relevant.
 Hence, in India one finds ancient customs coexisting with those from later periods.
 An open past serves as a creative resource for future generations who might want to explore the roads not taken.
 The Western unfolding of history, on the other hand, does not have room for parallel streams, finding them threatening and hence believing it safer to display them in museums (i.e., not as living traditions but as dead ones).
 But collapsing all variations into a mono-history only produces a mono-culture.
 Such a lack of understanding and insight causes itihasa to get misconstrued as myth vis-à-vis some putative ‘reality’.[13.
 Raimundo Panikkar (1918–2010), a recognized authority on both Hindu traditions and Roman Catholic theology, provides a perspective on the relationship of time, history and culture different from that proposed in Judeo-Christian religions.
 The vision that a people has of its own history, argues Panikkar, suggests how their tradition understands their past and assimilates it into the present.
 But a people’s attitude to its history is determined less by written interpretations of that past than by their ways of life and how they relive or revisit it.
 India, for instance, has lived her memories of the past more through her epics than through the written records or documents of history.
 The lack of interest in literal historiography can be frustrating and upsetting to the Western mind.
 But the same Western mind, retorts Panikkar, fails to see that its own myths precisely are taken as history.
 (Panikkar 1979).]

 The West demands that its myths be historicized so that they may be claimed as true.
 Indians do not carry the burden of history-centrism and so are under no pressure to present their myths as history.

 There are multiple stakeholders who compete for their respective versions of history to prevail.
 Power is always at work in the construction of history.
 (History is written by the victors, as the popular adage goes.)
 More often than not, history is arbitrary in terms of what is included and what is not, what is emphasized, whose point of view is privileged, what values get superimposed, and so forth.
 In the West, a powerful apparatus and elaborate process have evolved to present history, and the transformation of Western myths into fact remains a major preoccupation of the Western humanities.[14.
 An award-winning book, Lies My Teacher Told Me: Everything Your American History Textbook Got Wrong (Loewen 1995), gives numerous examples of outright fallacious history which is taught in US schools and accepted as true by the public, especially as it pertains to centuries of encounters with Native Americans and African–Americans.]

 There are no written records of the origin of the world, shrouded as it is in the haze of prehistory.
 Myths, however, recount what history cannot.
 Magda King, a contemporary thinker, writes:

 The myth “hides”, puts in what never is in time, … gives a beginning to what has no beginning, and to what occurred “once upon a time” it gives a significance that is universal and contemporary.
 Myth uses fiction to convey truth.
-8
+[15.
+M. King 1964: 147]

 Western scholars, unable to deal with the multiple renditions of itihasa, tend to categorize it all as myth, and myth alone.
 As noted earlier, their own myths are recounted as history.
 Indian spiritual texts are subject to interpretive methods which are entirely different from those used to study the tales of Jewish and Christian religions.
 For example, the West is studied using sociological methods and tools, whereas so-called primitive societies are studied primarily through anthropology and folklore; European and American social units are always described as communities, never tribes.

 In both the religious and secular history of the West, major changes have generally involved violence.
 Every successive stage in evolution has viewed the previous one as threatening and therefore to be either completely consumed or violently eradicated.
 Hence, the modern era must be rid entirely of the previous medieval or primitive stages in order to establish itself and prevail.
 The result is an uneasy and inherently unstable synthesis.[16.
 An arguable exception would be the Western ‘stages’ of civilization, such as archaic, magical, primitive, traditional, medieval, modern, and so on.
 These may not even be accurate in understanding Europe, yet they are being universalized and applied to all other civilizations.India

 Western beliefs of superiority crystallized as a template of universal history; hence, the manifest destiny to lead and to ‘civilize’ or conquer others.
 No Indian jati (social group) sees its own past as the universal template through which all communities must pass.
 There is no Indian sense of manifest destiny to rule the world.
 There is no notion that the events and chronology of an Indian jati (Punjabi for instance) be the central drama and defining event for all the world’s communities.
 There has never been an Indian expansionism that would make the construction of history an important project the way it has been in the West.